okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-custom-ui-mobile/main/index.md

 You should already have added and configured packages when you walked through the [Sign users into your mobile app using the redirect model](/docs/guides/sign-into-mobile-app/-/main/#add-packages) guide.

 In addition, you need to install the native Okta Authentication SDK.
-This SDK works together with the OpenID Connect SDK that you already installed to make authentication requests to Okta.
+This SDK works together with the OpenID Connect SDK that you've already installed to make authentication requests to Okta.

 <StackSelector snippet="installoktaauthsdk" noSelector/>